velipso/gvsong/README.md

 ### Pattern END

 The note or effect can contain `END`, which signifies the end of the pattern.
-The `END` row does not consume any time, and will immediately process the commands at the top of the next pattern.
+The `END` row does not consume any time, and will immediately process the commands at the top of the next pattern in the sequence.

+Only one `END` instruction needs to exist, but it's fine to have multiple `END` on the same line.

-This means it is technically possible to enter an infinite loop.
-Don't do that :-).
+Be aware it is possible to create an infinite loop jumping between patterns without any note data, so don't do that! :-)